 It’s no secret that filmmaking tends to be a boys’ club.
 Just today, USC released a study of 109 movies put out by major studios in 2014; just 3.4% of movie directors represented were female.
 But it’s a mistake to overlook or ignore the major contributions women have made to the medium, as evidenced by this elegant video essay of the best female-directed films of all time.
 The titles were pulled from a survey of 50 critics, and they all sorts of genres and topics across seven decades.
 Watch “The 20 Greatest Films by Women Directors” after the jump.

 Posted on Thursday, June 4th, 2015 by Angie Han

 We’ve been waiting on pins and needles to see how Jennifer Kent would follow up her masterful first feature The Babadook, and now we have our answer.
 Kent will write and direct Alice + Freda Forever, an adaptation of the non-fiction book by Alexis Coe.

 The story centers around late 19th century romance between two teenage girls, which turns tragic and ends with one of them on trial for murder.
 More details on the Jennifer Kent Alice and Freda movie after the jump.
 Read More »

 Cool Posts From Around the Web:

-The Babadook is the best possession movie in years, a vigorous and very intense horror film about a family on the edge of sanity.
+The Babadook is one of the best horror movies in years, a vigorous and hellishly intense story about a family on the edge of sanity.
 This isn’t a gore showcase, but a wild emotional roller coaster.
-(If you need a tonal touchstone, go to Polanski films such as Repulsion and The Tenant.)
-There is a monster of sorts, but the movie would almost be just fine without him — the actors put each other through hell and writer/director Jennifer Kent drops us right in there with them.
+(If you need a tonal touchstone, look to Polanski films such as Repulsion and The Tenant.)
+There is a monster of sorts, but the movie would almost be just fine without him — the actors put each other through fire and pain, and writer/director Jennifer Kent drops us right in there with them.
 Read More »